Best Volumising Sprays for Fine Hair (Without Stickiness or Build-Up)

 The key is finding something that gives:

-That’s what fine hair responds to best.
+light support without stickiness, that’s what fine hair responds to best.

-And once you get that right, your hair usually behaves much better.
+Once you get that right, your hair usually behaves much better.

 Even if it still occasionally gives up halfway through the day.